 We firmly believe in the enjoyment of Life, wherever it is found, and we aim to create an environment conducive to countless moments of happiness, delight, and joy.

-St. Raphael’s will welcome people from all walks of life, regardless of their social condition, ethnic origin or religious beliefs.
+St. Raphael’s will welcome people from all walks of life, regardless of their social condition, ethnic origin, sexual orientation and gender identity or religious beliefs.

 Marie Michèle Del Balso